Winter Snow & Ice Control Operations

 There are 3 levels of priority of roads in Surrey:

 - Priority 1: First priority for snow removal.
 This includes high volume arterial, major collector roads and steeply graded roads.

 - Priority 3: Third priority for snow removal.
-This includes all remaining roads not included as Priority 1 or 2.
-These roads will be addressed in a systematic manner starting with more significant roads, hill areas, and identified problem locations.
+These roads will be cleared starting with more significant roads, hill areas, and identified problem locations.